 “Oh,” I said.
 “That’s up to her.
 But if you’re wanting to give her some privacy… you know my door code.”

 She smiled.
 “I’ll keep that in mind.
 And let Jami know.”

 She shrugged.
 “She didn’t want to ask you herself.”

 I sighed and shook my head.
 “She’ll get used to us.
 I’ll let her know.”

 Saahna smiled.
 “Thanks.
 See you tonight, then.”

 I waved as I turned to the bridge.
 “Yeah, when we’re all exhausted from a skim and jump.”
-I heard her laugh behind me as I went though the hatch.
+I heard her laugh behind me as I went through the hatch.

 Inside I ducked under the captain’s seat and dropped into mine.
-Do’rex waved in acknowledgement.
+Do’rex waved in acknowledgment.

 “We’ve got our launch window opening in about a half-hour, captain.
 We can leave whenever we’re ready.”